jwalton/lol-js/docs/development.md

 [assert](http://nodejs.org/api/assert.html#assert_assert_value_message_assert_ok_value_message)
 that the other API's version is what you expect it to be; this way when Riot changes an API, we'll be sure to catch all the places where we need to update functions to deal with the changes.
+The `api` object is also handy for using the `_makeUrl` helper function.

 `methods` is a hash of functions which will be mixed in to the `Client` class's prototype.
 These methods can call into methods in the core `Client` class or even into methods defined in other APIs.

+Note here we are defining a function with the `optCb` helper.  `optCb` is passed a function where the last two arguments are `options` and the callback.  `optCb` makes it so this function can be calls as either `getRecentGamesForSummoner(summonerId, done)` or as `getRecentGamesForSummoner(summonerId, options, done)`.

 Writing API Modules
 ===================